mecid/mecid.github.io/_posts/2021-10-28-blur-effect-and-materials-in-swiftui.md

 Remember that a material blurs the app's background, but not the content behind the app on the screen.
 For example, the content on the Home Screen doesn't affect the appearance of a widget.

 #### Conclusion
 This week we learned how to use the blur effect and system-provided materials defined in Human Interface Guidelines.
 Now you can go back and make your apps more vibrant by using new materials available in SwiftUI Release 3.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!